How to Remove a Nuna Car Seat from Its Base (Easy Guide)

 Follow Nuna’s instructions:

-Remember, reading the user manual is always necessary.
-They include crucial safety steps and weight/height limits.
-Never skip the release step, and do not modify any part of the seat.
+Always read the user manual.
+It includes crucial safety steps and weight/height limits.
+Never skip the release step, and do not modify any part of the seat (manual).

 Keep child rear-facing: